krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_10_Cli_Command_Module.md

 ### Task 1 - Using the cli_command module

-In this task, you will use the cli_command module to issue show commands against network devices and save the command outputs to a file.
+In this task, you will use the `cli_command` module to issue show commands against network devices and save the command outputs to a file.
+This is showing exactly what you did in Lab 3, but now for issuing show commands in a single task.

 ##### Step 1